 Small Business Retirement Plans in Columbus, OH.
-Offering a retirement plan to your Columbus, OH employees is a great way to retain talent, incentivize higher performance, and get those much-needed tax reductions.
-However, for most business owners, it can be difficult to know where to start.
-What benefits do different kinds of plans provide?
+Establishing a retirement plan for you and your Columbus, OH employees is a great way to retain talent, boost performance, and get those much-needed tax breaks.
+However, many business owners understandably have questions about small business retirement plans.
+What type of plan is best for your business?
 What are the different laws that apply to different plans?
-What do I do when I want to change plans, or if I'm closing my business?
-Correct Capital's team of Columbus, OH financial planners is dedicated to helping business owners and their employees get the most out of their retirement plans and understanding the specifics of financial law.
-For anything from initial setup and employee guidance to fine-tuning an existing plan, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us online.
+What happens when I want to change plans, or if I'm closing my business?
+Correct Capital's team of Columbus, OH financial planners has over 70 years of combined experience helping business owners and their employees get the most out of having a sound retirement plans and understanding the complexity of their individual plans and benefits.
+For anything from initial setup and employee guidance to making annual adjustments, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us online.

 What Types of Retirement Plans Are Available to Small Businesses in Columbus, OH?

-The federal government and various financial custodians offer numerous plans and programs for small business owners and their employees in anticipation of retirement.
-These include:
+The federal government provides a wide array of investment options and programs for small business owners and their employees in preparation for retirement.
+The most prevalent ones are:

 SEP-IRA

 This kind of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
-It follows the same rules as a traditional IRA, where the money put into the account grows tax-deferred.
+It follows the same rules as a traditional IRA, where the money put into the account grows tax-free.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make contributions, which are modifiable and can vary annually.
+Only employers make payments, which are flexible and can vary year-to-year.
 Additionally, the contributions are deductible from taxes.

 Benefits of a SEP-IRA